Bank of England: Founding

-During the Nine Years' War, the Royal Navy was defeated by the French Navy in the 1690 Battle of Beachy Head, causing consternation in the government of William III of England.
+Following the Revolution of 1688, which brought William III and Mary II jointly to the British throne, the establishment of a national bank came to fruition.
+During the Nine Years' War (1688–1697), the Royal Navy was defeated by the French Navy in the 1690 Battle of Beachy Head, causing consternation in the government of William III of England.
 The English government decided to rebuild the Royal Navy into a force that was capable of challenging the French on equal terms; however, their ability to do so was hampered both by a lack of available public funds and the government's low credit.
 This lack of credit made it impossible for the English government to borrow the £1.5m that it wanted to use to expand the Royal Navy.

 Concept

-In 1691, William Paterson had proposed establishing a national bank as a means of bolstering public finances.
+The idea of a public bank antedated its establishment by two decades.
+It was a topic of discussion and dispute in the 1670s and 1680s.
+John Locke was an early supporter of the concept, and, once it was established, an early investor.
+In 1691, Scottish trader and banker William Paterson had proposed establishing a national bank as a means of bolstering public finances.
 As he later wrote in his pamphlet A Brief Account of the Intended Bank of England (1694):

 "...it was proposed some years ago that a publick transferrable Fund of Interest should be established by Parliament, and made convenient for the Receipts and Payments in and about the Cities of London and Westminster; and to constitute a Society of Money'd Men for the government thereof, who should be induced by their Interest to exchange for Money the Assignments upon the Fund, at every demand".

 While his scheme was not immediately acted upon, it did provide the basis for the bank's first Charter and the legislation which made its establishment possible.

 Two other key figures in the bank's creation were Charles Montagu, the Member of Parliament for Maldon, who played a crucial role in steering the proposals through Parliament (and was afterwards appointed Chancellor of the Exchequer); and Michael Godfrey, who helped persuade City financiers of its benefits (and was subsequently chosen to be the bank's first Deputy Governor).

 It has also been claimed (by W. R. Scott, among others) that William Phips played a timely, if incidental, role: his successful expedition to retrieve booty from a sunken Spanish galleon (the Nuestra Señora de la Concepción) helped create an ideal market for the bank's foundation: flooding the market with bullion and creating an enthusiasm for joint-stock ventures.